quielLovesLasagna/all-projects-directory/README.md

 ## M <a id="m"></a>

-- <a href="https://github.com/quielLovesLasagna/18-modals-and-popups">Modals and popups</a> - A collection of Modals and Popups
+- <a href="https://github.com/quielLovesLasagna/18-modals-and-popups">Modals and popups</a> - A collection of Modals and Popups.

 - <a href="https://github.com/quielLovesLasagna/minecraft-creeper-face">Minecraft Creeper face - CSS Art</a> - A simple CSS Minecraft Creeper face art.

 ## N <a id="n"></a>

-- <a href="https://github.com/quielLovesLasagna/nike-product-details-ui-design">Nike Product Details UI</a> - Product Details UI - Nike
+- <a href="https://github.com/quielLovesLasagna/nike-product-details-ui-design">Nike Product Details UI</a> - Product Details UI - Nike.

 ## O <a id="o"></a>